bmanders716/bmanders716.github.io/cookbook.md

 Onion Sauce.

 _Ingredients_--4 or 5 fair-sized onions.
-               Ω pint of plain white sauce or melted butter (1st recipe).
+               Ì†∞int of plain white sauce or melted butter (1st recipe).

 _Method._--First, blanch the onions by putting them in cold water and bringing it to the boil.